-The Righteous Brothers had two more big hits in 1965 on Spector's Philles label, "Unchained Melody," and "Ebb Tide", both employing similar dense orchestral arrangements and swelling vocal crescendos.
+The Righteous Brothers had two more big hits in 1965 on Spector's Philles label, "Unchained Melody", (#4) and "Ebb Tide" (#5), both employing similar dense orchestral arrangements and swelling vocal crescendos.
 Yet the Righteous Brothers-Spector partnership wasn't a smooth one, and by 1966 the duo had left Philles for a lucrative deal with Verve.
-Medley, already an experienced hand in the recording booth, reclaimed the producer's chair, and the Righteous Brothers had another number one hit with their first Verve outing, "(You're My) Soul and Inspiration."
+Medley, already an experienced hand in the recording booth, reclaimed the producer's chair, and The Righteous Brothers had another number one hit with their first Verve outing, "(You're My) Soul and Inspiration", in April, 1966.
 Its success must have been a particularly bitter blow for Spector, given that Medley successfully emulated the wall-of-sound orchestral ambience of the Righteous Brothers' Philles singles down to the smallest detail, even employing the same Mann-Weil writing team that had contributed to "You've Lost That Lovin' Feelin'".

-Sadly, Bobby Hatfield passed away, November 5th, 2003, at the age of 63.
+Sadly, Bobby Hatfield passed away on November 5th, 2003, at the age of 63.
 His body was discovered in his hotel bed at 7 p.m., a half-hour before the duo was to perform at Miller Auditorium on the Western Michigan University campus.
 Hatfield had been sleeping most of the day in his room.
 When he didn't answer a wakeup call about 6 p.m., hotel staff and authorities entered the room and found Hatfield's body.
-His death brought an end to the Righteous Brothers 42 year partnership that had formed one of the greatest rock duos of all time.
+His death brought an end to The Righteous Brothers' forty-two year partnership that had formed one of the greatest Rock duos of all time.